Rockford Wines

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Look it up →Flagship Wine and Critical Recognition
+Open in the app →Flagship Wine and Critical Recognition

 The Basket Press Shiraz is Rockford's flagship and one of Australia's most celebrated reds, holding Langton's First Classified status for Barossa Shiraz.
 The 2002 vintage received 92 points from Robert Parker, and recent releases have climbed to 95-97 points from Parker and 96-97 from James Halliday.
 Production is deliberately limited, with wines distributed primarily through the cellar door and the Stone Wall Society, an exclusive membership club for long-term customers.
+The wine is basket-pressed on the 1890s Robinson press that gives it its name, and the combination of open slate fermentation, traditional oak maturation, and old-vine fruit produces a Shiraz that drinks beautifully on release and rewards two decades or more in bottle.

 - Langton's First Classified Barossa Shiraz